krzemienski/awesome-from-stars/README.md

 * [georgia-tech-db/evadb](https://github.com/georgia-tech-db/evadb): Database system for AI-powered apps
 * [openai/evals](https://github.com/openai/evals): Evals is a framework for evaluating LLMs and LLM systems, and an open-source registry of benchmarks.
 * [DisplayLink/evdi](https://github.com/DisplayLink/evdi): Extensible Virtual Display Interface
+* [prime-radiant-inc/evener](https://github.com/prime-radiant-inc/evener): A coding agent: give it a prompt and it reads, writes, runs commands, and searches code in a loop until the work is done, using native tool-calling across OpenAI, Anthropic, and Google models.
 * [inaka/EventSource](https://github.com/inaka/EventSource): A simple Swift client library for the Server Sent Events (SSE)
 * [BoostIO/ever2boost](https://github.com/BoostIO/ever2boost): None
 * [Shampra/EvernoteToAnytype](https://github.com/Shampra/EvernoteToAnytype): Enex to JSON converter, for export Evernote to Anytype